Not sure if Wing It On! is right for you?

 Potential Mitigations

-- Your attorney could attempt to negotiate more favorable or protective terms in the franchise agreement to compensate for the higher risk of an unproven system.
+• Your attorney might be able to negotiate more favorable terms to compensate for the higher risks associated with an unproven system.

 Possible Fad Business